M. Patrick Duggan

 When M. Patrick was only 14 years old, his father took him aside one day to ask an important question.
 “Dearest son,” he said (let’s pretend that the elder Mr. Duggan would do that, shall we?), “won’t you tell me?
 What is it that you wish to do with your life?”

-Young M. Patrick needed only a moment to ponder the question before saying, “Dearest father, I would like to write novels—like J.R.R.
+Young M. Patrick needed only a moment to ponder.
+“Dearest father, I would like to write novels—like J.R.R.
 Tolkien… or Kurt Vonnegut.
 I want to write amazing stories.”

-The elder Duggan thought about that for a moment.
+The elder Duggan thought about IT for a moment.
 Then he said, “Well, you know what those two fellas have in common, right?”

 “Duh.
 They are both writers, pops!”

 “Don’t take a tone with me, son.
-No—I was simply to going to mention that those guys both finished what they started.”
+No—I was going to mention those guys finished what they started.”

-The younger Duggan, barely containing his irritation, thanked his father for the great advice.
+The younger Duggan, barely containing his irritation, thanked his DEAR father for the great advice.

 The great one peered back and said, “Sure, kid.
 Be amusing.”